Giant's pasta shells

 Broad bean and mint or tomato and basil: you and the kids can knock up both sauces for these giant shells in the time it takes the pasta to cook (or just opt for one or the other).
 Any surplus sauce can be refrigerated for bruschetta tomorrow - try the broad bean sauce on bruschetta with a little crisped-up pancetta, Parmesan shavings, black pepper and a drizzle of extra-virgin olive oil.

-pack of giant pasta shells
+pack of giant gluten-free pasta shells (or penne)

 a punnet of cherry tomatoes